using DelimitedFiles, CSV, DataFrames

 The plot is the centrepiece of Unit 1.
 Two observations matter pedagogically:

 - Both methods fit the gauge observations.
-Look at any of the four gauge panels: the adjoint prediction (blue) and the naive-PINN prediction (dashed orange) both lie inside the noisy cloud of observations at G1–G4.
+Look at any of the four gauge panels: the adjoint prediction (blue) and the naive-PINN prediction (dashed orange) both lie near or inside the noisy cloud of observations at G1–G4.
 By the metric the algorithms are optimising, both succeed.

 - They disagree wildly on what produced those gauges.
-The adjoint inverse recovers both surge peaks at roughly correct amplitude (0.49\,\text{m} and 0.20\,\text{m}, vs truth 0.45 / 0.18).
-The naive PINN gets the timing of the main pulse but flattens its amplitude to \sim 0.12\,\text{m} — a factor of nearly four under.
+The adjoint inverse recovers both surge peaks with the right timing and two-pulse shape, but overshoots their amplitude (\sim 0.53\,\text{m} and \sim 0.22\,\text{m}, vs truth 0.45 / 0.18).
+The naive PINN gets the timing of the main pulse but flattens its amplitude to \sim 0.05\,\text{m} — almost an order of magnitude under.

 This is the classic signature of an ill-posed inverse problem: many qualitatively different sources can produce the same downstream signal once it has been spread by the physics, smoothed by the gauges, and contaminated by noise.
 The remedy is to add a prior — the adjoint inverse adds it explicitly through Tikhonov smoothness; the naive PINN implicitly priors-in the smooth-MLP ansatz, which turns out to bias the answer in the wrong direction here.